 3. Go to a reputable salon.

-Make sure you also look into the salon and are having your work done in an establishment that follows the health and safety guidelines and has passed a city inspection — licensing should be visible to you when you walk in and inspections papers should be accessible and shown to you if you ask for them.
+Make sure you also look into the salon and are having your work done in an establishment that follows the health and safety guidelines and has passed a city inspection — licensing should be visible to you when you walk in and inspection papers should be accessible and shown to you if you ask for them.

 Lam says, “Your technician should always be using new, single use blades and fresh ink for each client every single time.”
 This is a form of tattooing, so don’t mess around.